What Trauma Is

-At Magnolia Creek, we strive to offer strengths-based, comprehensive trauma treatment.
-Ourphilosophy incorporates elements of spirituality, nutrition, art, movement/exercise, and also psychotherapy.
+At Magnolia Creek, we strive to offer strengths-based, comprehensive trauma treatment, that incorporates elements of spirituality, nutrition, art, movement/exercise, and also psychotherapy.
 We also use pharmacology when appropriate.
-Clients participate in (up to) three individual sessions a week, approximately four psychoeducational groups each day, and weekly meetings with the staff psychiatrist, psychologist, dietitian, family therapist, and clinical director.
+We over three individual group sessions each week and four psychoeducational groups each day.
+In addition to these session, clients meet weekly with the staff psychiatrist, psychologist, dietitian, family therapist, and clinical director.

 Goals for Therapy